m1stadev/AutoTSS/README.md

 <sup>*** Requires users to manually specify a BuildManifest from a beta IPSW.</sup>

 ## Running
-To locally host your own instance, [create a Discord bot](https://discord.com/developers) and follow these steps...
+To locally host your own instance, [create a Discord bot](https://discord.com/developers) and follow these steps:

 1. Build and install [`tsschecker`](https://github.com/1Conan/tsschecker) and its dependencies